HannaKristensen/MetaHealth/Milestone 4/Milestone 4 Team Project.md

 Is this a diagnostic tool?
         We are not licensed therapists so we always recommend consulting a doctor, especially in the event of a medical emergency.
-HelpAlong is not meant to be used to diagnose users and leave that up to the professionals
+HelpAlong is not meant to be used to diagnose users and we leave that up to the professionals.